adinaamzarescu/Rope_data_structure/README.md

 __5. Insertion__

-  Add a string at position i by splitting the rope at this position followed by 2 concatenations
+  Add a string at position i by splitting the rope at this position followed by 2 concatenations.

 __6. Deletion__

-  Delete a string from an interval by 2 splits of the rope followed by a concatenation
+  Delete a string from an interval by 2 splits of the rope followed by a concatenation.